Short-time Fourier Transform-based Signal Recovery for Modulo Analog-to-Digital Converters: Numerical Results

 As a final note in this numerical experiment, the sufficient condition for $b$ derived in the previous section may not be tight.
-We show in the succeeding numerical experiment that the proposed algorithm can achieve the performance guarantees in Theorem \ref{theorem:MSE_guarantee} even if we set $b = 4$.
+In the succeeding numerical experiment, we show that the proposed algorithm can achieve the performance guarantees in Theorem \ref{theorem:MSE_guarantee}, even if we set $b = 4$.

-\subsection{Theoretical vs. Simulated MSE of the Sliding DFT-based Unfolding}
+\subsection{Theoretical vs. Simulated MSE of the Proposed STFT-based Unfolding}

 To demonstrate the validity of the theoretical MSE guarantees, we consider the input signal